 Foods you can eat include: SCD legal and low FODMAP vegetables, fruits, beans, legumes, nuts, seeds and dairy, unprocessed meat, poultry, fish and eggs, stevia and some low FODMAP honey varieties, all natural herbs and spices (not including powdered onion and garlic), animal fats and plant-based oils.
 You can drink water, limited freshly pressed juices, meat stocks, weak tea and coffee, and some alcohol.

 Paleo AIP is by far the most restrictive diet because it is designed to help heal a leaky gut and dysbiosis that have resulted in systemic inflammation and an autoimmune condition.
 It was developed by Dr Loren Cordain and Robb Wolf, then modified further by Sarah Ballantyne.
 There is a big focus with AIP on including the highest quality, most nutrient-dense foods available, such as wild caught-fish, organic produce and free-range meats.

 AIP is great for anyone who has gut issues and an autoimmune condition.
-I have also started to use AIP with highly symptomatic SIBO or gut infection sufferers due to the link between these as root causes for autoimmunity – most common among those whose initial trigger was an acute case of gastroenteritis.
+We have also started to use AIP with highly symptomatic SIBO or gut infection sufferers due to the link between these as root causes for autoimmunity - most common among those whose initial trigger was an acute case of gastroenteritis.